CNA Financial

 CNA Financial Corporation is a financial corporation based in Chicago, Illinois, United States.
-Its principal subsidiary, Continental Casualty Company (CCC), was founded in 1897.
+Its principal subsidiary, Continental Casualty Company (CCC), was founded in 1897, and The Continental Insurance Company (CIC) was organized in 1853.
 CNA, the current parent company, was incorporated in 1967.

 CNA is the seventh largest commercial insurer in the United States as of 2018.
-CNA provides property and casualty insurance products and services for businesses and professionals in the U.S., Canada, Europe and Asia.
+CNA provides property and casualty insurance products and services for businesses and professionals in the U.S., Canada, and Europe.

 CNA itself is 90% owned by a holding company, Loews Corporation.
 This holding company also has interests in offshore oil and gas drilling rigs, natural gas transmission pipelines, oil and gas exploration, hotel operations and package manufacturing.

 History

 Continental Assurance Company of North America was founded in Detroit in 1897.
 The purpose of the company was to provide accident and health insurance to railroad industry employees.
 This company then merged with the Metropolitan Accident Company, changed its name to the Continental Casualty Company, and moved to Chicago.
 It acquired National Fire Insurance Company of Hartford in 1956, and the American Casualty Company in 1963.
 The first letters of each of the original companies were merged to form the acronym CNA.
 It was then referred to as the Continental National American Group, now it simply goes by CNA.

 In 1915, CCC offered the first workers' compensation insurance.
 In the 1920s, CCC was the first to create a co-insurance clause on homeowners' policies.
 In the 1950s, CCC offered the industry's first comprehensive group dental insurance.
 In the 1960s, CNA introduced long-term care to the industry.

 CNA has insured many historical events.
 Over the years, CNA covered the Indianapolis 500, the World Boxing Association, the Peking Opera, the Blue Angels, and various actors and movie projects.

 In the 1960s, CNA covered the Beatles concert in the event of inclement weather at Shea Stadium.
 In the 1970s, CNA covered U.S. astronauts in their Apollo 16 and Apollo 17 voyages to the moon with a commercial special risks package.

 In 1974, Loews Corporation purchased 56% of CNA stock.

 In 1995, CNA completed a $1.1 billion merger with The Continental Corporation.
 The merger was the first significant merger of two property and casualty companies in more than 25 years.

 In 1999, CNA sold its personal insurance division to Allstate.
 That personal insurance company is now Encompass Insurance Company, a subsidiary of Allstate.

 In 2002, CNA exited the life, group and reinsurance business.

 On January 1, 2004, CNA sold its Group Benefits division to The Hartford, based in Hartford, Connecticut.
 The Hartford merged its new purchase with its own Group Benefits Division.
 With the sale of this division came the end of CNA's long history as a multi-line insurer.